luizhlelis/typesense-playground/doc/README.md

 > **NOTE**: when using `environment variables`, you need to add the `TYPESENSE_` prefix to the variable name

-One important thing to note is: I choose to create a volume for the `typesense-data` folder, so the data stored in container will be persisted locally.
+One important thing to note is: I choose to create a volume for the `typesense-data` folder, so the data stored in the container will be persisted locally.
 Along with the `typesense` service, I registered a `seed-data` service on `docker-compose.yml` to seed the `Nobel Prize Winners` data in the `Typesense` server:

 ```yml
   seed-data: